jjbailey/sentinal/README.md

 # make systemd
 ```

-to install an example as a starting point.
+to install example `sentinal.service` and `sentinalpipe.service` unit files as a
+starting point.

 Edit `/etc/systemd/system/sentinal.service` as necessary.